anandseetharaman/EECS-351-Final-Project/README.md

 <ul>
   <li>demo.m: Uses a trained KNN classifier to determine artists from unseen audio clips</li>
   <li>demoKNNClassifier.mat: The trained KNN classifier, load this into the workspace to use it within demo.m</li>
+  <li>testnotch.m: Notch filter used to remove unwanted noise in audio clips</li>
   <li>Pitbull - Hotel Room Service.wav: First unseen .wav file that is used to test our model</li>
   <li>Drake - Churchill Downs.wav: Second unseen .wav file that is used to test our model</li>
   <li>Lana Del Rey - Doin Time.wav: Third unseen .wav file that is used to test our model</li>